Spatial, Spectral and Temporal Response of High Intensity Laser Plasma Mirrors- Direct Observation of the Ponderomotive

+To further verify the dependence of the ponderomotive force on the laser transverse beam profile, we performed a set of experiments using a flat-top intensity distribution at the target plane [Setup-C].
+A beam homogenizer (Holo OR) was introduced in the beamline to reshape the initially Gaussian beam into a near uniform (flat-top) profile, as illustrated in Fig.~\ref{fig:homogenizer_wf}a.

+Due to the homogenization, the resulting focal spot size at the target was larger, approximately $90\,\mu\mathrm{m}$.
+As a consequence, even the laser at full available energy gave a peak intensity on the target nearly two orders of magnitude lower than that in the standard Gaussian focusing configuration.
+While this reduction limits the achievable ponderomotive pressure, it allows a controlled investigation of how the spatial beam uniformity influences plasma surface deformation.
+The wavefront measured at the highest reachable flat-top intensity is presented in Fig.~\ref{fig:homogenizer_wf}b.
+Compared to the Gaussian case, the plasma surface shows noticeably weaker and more spatially uniform deformation, consistent with the reduced transverse intensity gradients and therefore a lesser ponderomotive driving force.

-For comparison, additional experiments were performed using an extreme-contrast second harmonic pulse (400~nm) generated from an LBO crystal \cite{aparajit2021efficient}.
+Additional experiments were performed using an extreme-contrast second harmonic pulse (400~nm) [Setup-D] generated from an LBO crystal \cite{aparajit2021efficient}.
 The measured pulse profile and its variation with intensity are detailed in Aparajit \textit{et al.} \cite{aparajit2023femtosecond}.
-The computed temporal contrast and the experimentally measured focal spot are shown in Figure~\ref{400nm_data_ppt}c and Figure~\ref{400nm_data_ppt}b, respectively.
-The measured wavefronts at different intensities are plotted in Figure~\ref{400nm_data_ppt}a.
+The computed temporal contrast and the experimentally measured focal spot are shown in Fig.~\ref{fig:400nm_wf_data}c and Fig.~\ref{fig:400nm_wf_data}b, respectively.
+The measured wavefronts at different intensities are plotted in Fig.~\ref{fig:400nm_wf_data}a.
 The ponderomotive dent is observed to deepen with increasing intensity.